What is MS-Contin and how is it used?

-Respiratory depression, including fatal cases, may occur with use of MS CONTIN.
+Serious, life-threatening, or fatal respiratory depression may occur with use of MS CONTIN.
 Monitor for respiratory depression, especially during initiation of MS CONTIN or following a dose increase.
-Instruct patients to swallow MS CONTIN tablets whole.
-Crushing, dissolving, or chewing the tablet can cause rapid release and absorption of a potentially fatal dose of morphine.
+Instruct patients to swallow MS CONTIN tablets whole; crushing, chewing, or dissolving MS CONTIN tablets can cause rapid release and absorption of a potentially fatal dose of morphine [see WARNINGS AND PRECAUTIONS].

 Each tablet contains the following inactive ingredients common to all strengths: cetostearyl alcohol, hydroxyethyl cellulose, hypromellose, magnesium stearate, polyethylene glycol, talc and titanium dioxide.